WeblateOrg/weblate/docs/admin/upgrade.rst

 Upgrading from Python 2 to Python 3
 -----------------------------------

 Weblate no longer supports Python older than 3.5.
-In case you are still running on older version, please perform migration to Python 3 first on existing version and upgrade later.
-See `Upgrading from Python 2 to Python 3 in the Weblate 3.11.1 documentation
+If you are still running on older version, please migrate to Python 3 first on an existing Weblate version, and upgrade later.
+Read `Upgrading from Python 2 to Python 3 in the Weblate 3.11.1 documentation
 <https://docs.weblate.org/en/weblate-3.11.1/admin/upgrade.html#upgrading-from-python-2-to-python-3>`_.